ARCY1002 Archaeology A, B and 14C

 - Level 1 elective

 - This unit is both practical and thematic.
 In the practical component students are trained to use traditional methods to make an artefact selected from any human society in any time period.
 Hands-on tutorials teach students about the properties of stone, wood, clay, fibre and other materials that people have used to make artefacts through the ages.
 These artefacts embody how past people met challenges such as climate change, social unrest and used innovation to shape the world around them.
 These innovations led to human society today being what it is today.
 In the thematic component the unit looks at the ways in which archaeologists go about their work, and students examine 'big issues' in archaeology and society today, such as identity and what DNA analysis of ancient materials can tell us about who we are and where we have been.
 Other themes include gender, cross-cultural contact, climate change and human adaptations, human use of symbols, technology and contemporary issues such as how archaeology helps us understand homelessness, and how war affects the world's cultural heritage treasures.
 Unit content is also used to train students in global cultural awareness and appropriate ethical conduct when engaging in cross-cultural research.

-- Typically this unit is assessed in the following ways: (1) quizzes; (2) artefact assignment; and (3) tutorial assignments and participation (must attend 80% or more tutorials).
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) artefact assignment; and (3) tutorial assignments and participation (must attend 80% or more tutorials).
 Further information is available in the unit outline.